 Most bridges that have roads passing underneath them also have posted signs noting the maximum vehicle height that can safely pass.
 A truck driver in Texas ignored one of those warnings and attempted to pass an 18-wheeler underneath a bridge that could not accommodate its height.
 The resulting Texas truck accident killed one person and injured several others, including the truck’s driver.

 The 18-wheeler in question was over 14.5 feet high, while the bridge that was struck had multiple signs posted advising that clearance was approximately 13.5 feet.
 According to the Department of Motor Vehicles, like an oversized load, the owner of the local trucking company should have applied for a special permit.
 When the DMV issues special permits for oversized loads, it also provides safe, alternative routes.
 The owner of the trucking company did not seem fazed by this information and instead questioned why the bridge was not simply constructed to be taller.

 What exactly transpired after the truck hit the overhead bridge’s main beam is unclear.
 However, traffic on the interstate was snarled for a significant period of time afterward, and the resulting collisions resulted in one man’s death.
-Aside from the truck driver, two other motorists suffered injuries.
+Aside from the truck driver, two other motorists suffered injuries in El Paso.

 Source: NBC DFW, “Texas Truck in Bridge Accident Did Not Have Proper Permit“, March 28, 2015